chipsalliance/firrtl-spec/spec.md

 This allows transformations such as the following, where when `a` has an indeterminate value, the implementation chooses to consistently give it a value of 'v'.
-An alternate, legal mapping, lets the implementaiton give it the value `42`.
-In both cases, there is no visibility of `a` when it has an indeterminate value which is not mapped to the value the implementaiton choose.
+An alternate, legal mapping, lets the implementation give it the value `42`.
+In both cases, there is no visibility of `a` when it has an indeterminate value which is not mapped to the value the implementation chooses.

 ``` firrtl
 module IValue :